 Who are our European partners, and how do we work together?

-The Netherlands Court of Audit works together with the supreme audit institutions of other EU member states in a wide number of areas, for example by undertaking joint audits or sharing knowledge.
+The Netherlands Court of Audit works together with the supreme audit institutions of other EU member states in a wide range of areas, for example by undertaking joint audits or sharing knowledge.

-The supreme audit institutions of the EU and the European Court of Auditors work together in the Contact Committee (CC).
+On 17 May The supreme audit institutions of the EU and the European Court of Auditors work together in the Contact Committee.
 The Contact Committee is an assembly of the presidents of the supreme audit institutions of the 27 member states and the European Court of Auditors.
 It is a forum for sharing knowledge and addressing EU matters that are of common interest.
 The Contact Committee meets once a year.
+Recent pronouncements:

 Contact Committee working groups and networks

-In the wake of the financial crisis, the supreme audit institutions acknowledged the growing importance of fiscal policy surveillance.
-This network of 15 supreme audit institutions performed a joint audit of the national governments’ response to fiscal policy recommendations of the European Commission, the OECD, and the IMF.
-We discussed this report in a letter we sent to the Dutch House of Representatives on EU issues.
+In the wake of the financial crisis, the supreme audit institutions acknowledged the growing importance of fiscal policy supervision.
+This network of 15 supreme audit institutions performed in 2017 a joint audit of national governments’ response to fiscal policy recommendations of the European Commission, OECD, and IMF.
+We discussed the audit report in a letter we sent to the Dutch House of Representatives on EU issues.
 On 20 November 2022, the supreme audit institutions of Finland, France, Italy, the Netherlands, Portugal, Slovakia and Sweden published a joint report on their countries’ medium-term budgetary frameworks.

-Combating VAT fraud (i.e. the non-payment of VAT) is the main remit of this working group, which conducts regular investigations into VAT fraud.
+The main remit of this working group, which conducts regular investigations into VAT, is to combat VAT fraud (i.e. the non-payment of VAT).
 We published an audit report on VAT on cross-border digital services in 2018.
 The German and Belgian supreme audit institutions and the European Court of Auditors also published reports on this subject in 2019.

 Public sector financial accounting and EPSAS